Local SEO: 7 Strategies to Conquer the Map Pack

 Part 2: Local SEO: How to Get Your Business in Google's Map Pack

-Google considers various ranking factors when determining which businesses earn the sought-after Map Pack spots.
-Whitespark has outlined the most significant factors and their respective weights for 2023, giving us a strong foundation to build a local SEO strategy to earn your business a seat at the cool kid’s table this year.
+When determining which businesses earn the sought-after Map Pack spots, Google considers various ranking factors.
+Whitespark has outlined the most significant factors and their respective weights for 2026, giving us a strong foundation to build a local SEO strategy to earn your business a seat at the cool kids’ table this year.

 1. Curate a Killer Google Business Profile